Qualifications / Courses

 I started coaching in a junior track and cross country club in 1987 when I returned home to the North of Scotland from University.
 I did not set out to coach at the level that I currently do but I developed as a coach, as my athletes developed.
 Along the way two things were fundamental to my ability to nurture and support my athletes; one was my continual knowledge development through the various coaching qualifications I have undertaken and two was the mentoring I was provided with from some of the best coaches and team managers in Scotland and the UK who have informed my beliefs.

-As part of that cycle of development, I have been Head Coach at North Highland Harriers (NHH) for nine years, and now mentor a team of two Coach in Running Fitness Coaches and eighteen (at last count 🙂 ) Jog Scotland Leaders.
+As part of that cycle of development, I have been Head Coach at North Highland Harriers (NHH) for eleven years, and mentor a team of three Coach in Running Fitness Coaches and eighteen (at last count 🙂 ) Jog Scotland Leaders.
 NHH is an endurance running club in the North of Scotland with approximately 150 members of all abilities from absolute beginners venturing into running for the first time to Scottish and GB International athletes.

-I am as comfortable supporting a beginner working towards their first 5k as I am my GB athletes and can adapt my style and technical coaching delivery to suit each.
-I travel with athletes the length of Britain and into Europe, as well as Team Managing for Scottish Athletics which takes me all over Britain with the International cross country and track teams.
-I currently work with a number of athletes on a one-to-one basis and you can access some of their running bios on the Testimonials page.
-Many of these athletes are coached online and at a distance, both within Scotland and abroad.
+I am as comfortable supporting a club level athlete working towards personal best times as I am my GB athletes focused on performance on the international stage, and can adapt my style and technical coaching delivery to suit each.
+I travel with athletes the length of Britain and into Europe, and have team managed for Scottish Athletics which took me all over Britain with the International cross country and track teams.
+I work with a growing number of athletes on a one-to-one basis and you can access some of their running bios on the Testimonials page.
+Many of these athletes are coached online and at a distance, both within the UK and abroad.

-I am a recently appointed Scottish Athletics Tutor delivering coach education to an ever-growing population of coaches in Scotland.
-As well as coaching individual athletes and squads within NHH, I plan and co-ordinate training camps for NHH senior athletes, for selected Junior District level athletes and for endurance discipline specific groups.
+I am a Scottish Athletics Tutor delivering coach education to an ever-growing population of coaches in Scotland.
+As well as coaching individual athletes and squads within NHH, I plan and co-ordinate training camps for senior athletes from various endurance disciplines, for selected Junior District level athletes and for endurance discipline specific groups; ultra, hills, road and trails.
 These camps afford runners the opportunity to train alongside others and gain valuable knowledge so that they can train smarter and take their performances to the next level (oh and have fun along the way).

 Well this won’t take long 🙂 In short I am a much more accomplished coach than I am an athlete but my running achievements have allowed me to coach from a technical and experiential perspective as opposed to just being able to read all the right manuals.